 CPT Code 90846 Description

-- 90846 – Family or couples therapy, without patient present.
+- 90846 – Family or couples therapy without the patient present.

 These sessions need to be at least 26 minutes in length.

 - 90837 – Individual therapy for 60 minutes.

 These sessions need to be at least 53 minutes in length.

 If medical management services are performed, use the 25 modifier.
 Interactive complexity services CPT code 90785 are not allowed with this service.

 If you’d rather not worry about remembering any of this, we can help you decipher these situations into maximally paid claims on your behalf with our mental health billing service.

 90847 Reimbursement Rates for Family & Couples Therapy

 Medicare lists the national payment amount for couples and family therapy as: